AntoinePassemiers/P-Center-Problem/src/README.md

 ```

 form must be either "p1", "p3", "p3-binary" or "p3-db3".
-solver can be either "cbc" or "glpk" (default value is "cbc")
+solver can be either "cbc" or "glpk" (default value is "cbc").

+The script will create a folder "results" in current directory
+and write the results for given formulation, instance and solver
+in a txt file.

 ### Run formulation P1 the fastest way